snotskie/ttrpg/md/index.md

 To perform a violent Contest:

-1. The Attacker first rolls as though performing a Hurt Check or Spark Check that involves Hurt.
+1. The Attacker first rolls as though performing a Hurt Check or Spark roll that involves Hurt.
-2. The Defender rolls as though performing a Hurry Check or Spark Check that involves Hurry, representing their immediate instinctive reaction in the scene.
+2. The Defender rolls as though performing a Hurry Check or Spark roll that involves Hurry, representing their immediate instinctive reaction in the scene.
 3. The action's effect is only successful if the Attacker rolls higher than the Defender.
 The extent of the injury is determined by the difference between their scores, regardless if that was what the Attacker intended.
 4. If the violence continues past this initial Contest, then the Attackers may choose to change tactics, such as performing a non-violent Contest to shift subsequent rounds in their favor.
 5. Additionally, Defenders may choose to respond to these continued attacks with a greater range of options than just Hurry, such as outwitting (Head), calling on honor (Hand), destroying a part of the environment (Hand), calling for a truce (Heart), or repositioning oneself (Head or Home).